FernandoIbrahim/dev-node/README.md

 1. Clone the repository: `git clone https://github.com/your-username/Dev_Node.git`
 2. Navigate to the specific folder based on the phase you want to explore: `cd json-data` or `cd mysql-database`
-3. Install dependencies: `npm install express ejs mysql2`
+3. Install dependencies: `npm install express ejs mysql2 sequelize`
 4. Run the project: `npm start`

 ## Contributing